pytorch/vision/CONTRIBUTING.md

 The docs are also automatically built when you submit a PR.
 The job that builds the docs is named `build_docs`.
-If that job passes, a link to the rendered docs will be available in the `build_docs artifact` job.
+If that job passes, a link to the rendered docs will be available in a job called `See the built docs here!`.

 ### New model